Concordium/concordium-browser-wallet/packages/browser-wallet-api-helpers/README.md

 ### Add CIS-2 Tokens

-It is possible to suggest CIS-2 tokens to be added to the connected account's display. sign arbitrary messages using the keys for an account stored in the wallet, by invoking the `signMessage` method.
-The first parameter is the account to be used for signing the message.
-This method returns a `Promise` resolving with a signature of the message.
+It is possible to suggest CIS-2 tokens to be added to the connected account's display.

 If the wallet is locked, or you have not connected with the wallet (or previously been whitelisted) or if the user rejects signing the meesage, the `Promise` will reject.